Learn how to implement useInfiniteScroll hook in react to handle long list of items efficiently using intersection observer internally.

 Infinite scrolling can enhance the user experience by seamlessly loading content as the user interacts with the page.
 By implementing the useInfiniteScroll hook using Intersection Observer, you can efficiently handle long lists of items in your React applications.

-A seasoned Sr. Engineering Manager at GoDaddy (Ex-Dell) and a frontend tech enthusiast passionate building SaaS application to solve problem.
+A seasoned Sr. Engineering Manager at GoDaddy (Ex-Dell) with over 12+ years of experience in the frontend technologies.
+A frontend tech enthusiast passionate building SaaS application to solve problem.
 Know more about me 🚀

 Be the first to share your thoughts!